arita37/java/README.md

 # java
 Various utilities

-Code source of this page has moved to Private directory for profesionnal reasons.
+Code source of this page has moved to another Git Private directory for profesionnal reasons.
 Code include those projects:

 Use Java JVM inside Python in a transparent way (and this is NOT Jython).